 5. When ready to bake, preheat the oven to 400 degrees with the rack in the middle position.
 Line your cookie sheet with parchment if needed (see notes).

 6. Roll out dough on a lightly floured surface to 1/4 inch thickness and cut with any cookie cutter (or if slicing, slice the log into 1/4-inch thick disks).
 Transfer the cookies to the lined or greased cookie sheet.

-7. If you are decorating the cookies with sugar (as shown in our picture), carefully spoon or sprinkle sugar onto each cookie, trying to avoid spilling too much sugar onto the parchment or sheet (it will burn).
+7. If you are decorating the cookies with sugar (as in the picture), carefully spoon or sprinkle sugar onto each cookie.

 8. Bake for 5-12 minutes, depending on the size of your cookies.
 They are done when they are turning slightly golden brown at the edges.

 9. Allow cookies to rest on the cookie sheet for a minute or so, then transfer to a rack to finish cooling.

 I am absolutely in love with my new Oxo cookie sheet!
 I'm including a link in case you are in the market for one.
 It's non-stick, and it's got nubby little raised bits across the surface that elevate the cookies and allow hot air to circulate underneath, giving you a more evenly-baked cookie in the end (so you don't burn the bottoms waiting for the tops to cook!).

 If your cookie sheet is not non-stick, you'll need to line it with parchment.
 I'm including a link to that too, so you'll be all set while you wait for Santa to bring you the cookie sheet. ;-)

 And - in case you don't have cooling racks, I'm giving you a link to my favorite kind.
 These are the ones I use - they have little legs that fold up for storage, and they're stackable so you can cool dozens of cookies at one time.